3. Smart Contract Architecture¶

 Pilot Vesting Contract¶

-funds sent here will vest for 1 year
+Funds sent here will vest over 1 year.

-Verify that the full address being sent to is 0xF29F…f1a9. in the future, there may be additional vesting contracts with different vesting schedules. -Note that there are two steps: depositing and starting the stream.
+Verify that the full address being sent to is 0xF29F…f1a9.
+In the future, there may be additional vesting contracts with different vesting schedules. -Note that there are two steps: depositing and starting the stream.
 See the documentation for more information.

-funds sent to this contract will not vest, and be immediately available for withdrawal by the core contributors listed in the contract
+Funds sent to this contract will not vest, instead they’ll be immediately available for withdrawal by the core contributors listed in the contract.

 Verify that the full address being sent to is 0x84af…8ea1.
 While the addresses and weights contained in the contract are mutable, the address of the contract itself will be used in perpetuity and will not change.
-Outside of the unlikely case that the Split management (multisig) gets compromised, it’s reasonable for Sponsors to assume that this address being the canonical one far into the future if you’re planning on automatic or recurring contributions.
+Outside of the unlikely case that the Split management (multisig) gets compromised, it’s reasonable for sponsors to assume that this address will never change, to facilitate automatic or recurring contributions.
 If this changes, we will be sure to communicate this publicly.

 The diagram below illustrates a set of 0xSplits contracts and how the Guild intends to operate them.

 Out of all the existing mechanisms we explored, 0xSplits fulfills many of our original design objectives.

 Accepts common asset types

 To preserve the upside potential of donated assets, it’s crucial that the split accepts ERC-20s in addition to ETH.

 No individual can redirect assets outside of what is dictated by the split membership and its vesting parameters for each period.
 The terms of the vesting length, past members and their weights cannot be modified once deployed.
 However, it should be noted that if the Guild’s multisig were to be compromised, any unvested amounts could be stolen.